SpartzInc/automation_object/README.md

 YAML Configuration Based Dynamic DSL Framework for UI automation (Selenium/Appium)

-Allows the usage of YAML configuration files to define the UI of your app or website you wish to automate.
+Allows for the usage of YAML configuration files to define the UI of your app or website you wish to automate.
 The configurations
 (blue prints) in turn help create a dynamic DSL framework that allows you to automate your app/website.
 You can define screens, modals, elements, and hooks which help you effectively automate while keeping your code DRY.